Sesil Karatantcheva: 2012

 Karatantcheva began the year ranked World No. 139.
 She failed to qualify in Brisbane and at the Australian Open.
 She then competed in the $100k tournament in Cali.
 Unseeded, she advanced to the semifinals before losing to Mandy Minella.
 She then played at the Copa Sony Ericsson Colsanitas and Monterrey Open.
 Although she qualified for both, she lost in the first round to Catalina Castaño and Yaroslava Shvedova, respectively.
 Sesil then qualified for the Abierto Mexicano Telcel.
 Although she put up a fight, Sesil was defeated by sixth seed Johanna Larsson in three sets, in the first round.
 Karatantcheva committed 18 double faults during the match – almost an all-time high in WTA history.
 Karatantcheva then competed at the Indian Wells Open and the Miami Open, losing in the first round of qualifying for both tournaments.
 Despite the losses, she rebounded and reached the final of a $50k event, losing to Arantxa Rus.

 Karatantcheva headed to Portugal for the Estoril Open.
 In the first round of qualifications, she drew Italian Maria Elena Camerin, whom she defeated in three tough sets.
 In the second round of qualifying, however, she was defeated by Mariana Duque-Marino, despite the fact she was leading with a break in the deciding set.
 Karatantcheva then lost in the first round of qualifying of the Madrid Open.
 At the French Open, she lost in the final round of qualifying to Alexa Glatch.
 However, she was offered a spot in the main draw after the withdrawal of Vera Zvonareva.
 She played Tímea Babos in the first round and won in two easy sets.
 This was Karatantcheva's first Grand Slam tournament main-draw appearance in almost 2 1/2 years.
+In the second round Karatantcheva took the first set against Carla Suárez Navarro, but subsequently lost the next two and was eliminated from the tournament.